dsalamancaMS/Cloud-Developer-Day/docs/lab_3.md

-# Lab 3 - Containerizing the application
+# Lab 3 - Part 1 - Containerizing the application